zoeyzyhu/pydisort/doc/README_pypi.md

 #### Replicate a virtual environment

-In the previous section, we created a Python virtual environment, activated it, and upgraded the Python installer tools (`pip`, `setuptools`, `wheel`).
+In the previous section, we created a Python virtual environment, activated it, and upgraded the Python installer tools (`pip`, `setuptools`).
 We have not yet installed any new third party Python packages.

 ```
 $ pwd